-I wanted to share some interesting facts about one of the key ingredients in our Collection - Aloe Vera.
+I spent years researching, testing and testing again combinations of ingredients and wanted to share some interesting facts about one of the key ingredients in our Collection - Aloe Vera.
 I hope you enjoy it.

 CurlyEllie uses certified organic, Star-K Kosher, certified Halal Aloe Vera.

 This first one is a bit of a science lesson, but for those of you who’s hair will not grow past that a certain length, this one’s for you!